AngieArrieta/AngieArrieta/README.md

 # Hi there, I'm **Angie Arrieta** 👋

-I'm a passionate **Systems Engineer** and **Software Developer** with over 5 years of experience in building innovative solutions and transforming ideas into impactful technologies.
+I'm a passionate **Systems Engineer** and **Software Developer** +6 years of experience in building innovative solutions and transforming ideas into impactful technologies.
 I specialize in software development, cloud technologies, and process optimization, with a focus on delivering high-quality, scalable systems.

 ⚙️ I’m currently working in Bold.co